 A Short History

-The United Nations Non-Governmental Liaison Service (NGLS) was established in 1975 by several UN agencies to serve as a UN System-civil society interface.
-Since its creation, the UN General Assembly has recognized the value of NGLS’ work on several occasions, in 1982 and again, in 1993.
+The United Nations Non-Governmental Liaison Service (UN-NGLS) was established in 1975 by several UN agencies to serve as a UN System-civil society interface.
+Since its creation, the UN General Assembly has recognized the value of UN-NGLS’s work on several occasions, in 1982 and again, in 1993.

-Drawing on its inter-agency nature and UN system-wide perspective, NGLS provides strategic information, analysis and support to a wide range of constituencies, using its unique convening and networking capacity to strengthen multistakeholder dialogue and alliance-building on core UN issues.
+Drawing on its inter-agency nature and UN system-wide perspective, UN-NGLS provides strategic information, analysis and support to a wide range of constituencies, using its unique convening and networking capacity to strengthen multi-stakeholder dialogue and alliance-building on core UN issues.

-To fulfill its mandate, NGLS carries out the following activities:
+To fulfill its mandate, UN-NGLS carries out the following activities:

 Providing information within reach.
-NGLS closely monitors and reports on ongoing deliberations at the UN on its broad economic and social development, human rights, environment, peace and security agenda.
-It produces accessible and concise information, which is widely circulated among civil society actors, as well as UN and diplomatic circles through a database of more than 30,000 entries.
-Its communication and information programme includes a number of newsletters and handbooks on the UN System (Go Between, Roundups), as well as an extensive electronic outreach, including the bi-monthly Civil Society Observer, the bi-weekly NGLS Update and the French newsletter Infolettre.
+UN-NGLS closely monitors and reports on ongoing deliberations at the UN on its broad economic and social development, human rights, environment, peace and security agenda.
+It produces accessible and concise information, which is widely circulated among civil society actors, as well as UN and diplomatic circles through a database of more than 20,000 entries.
+Its communication and information programme includes an e-magazine, The 2015 Post, policy briefs and a series of Primers that explain post-Rio+20 and post-2015 intergovernmental processes.

-Since 2000, NGLS has accelerated its pace in providing services for both the UN System and its civil society constituents by providing substantial input to all of the major UN events involving civil society organizations.
-During these processes, NGLS has organized and conducted briefings, orientation sessions and workshops, and has co-hosted NGO consultations with a number of UN agencies, programmes and funds to raise awareness around substantive themes under discussion, and to provide an exchange of views.
+Since 2010, UN-NGLS has accelerated its pace in providing services for both the UN System and its civil society constituents by providing substantial input to all of the major UN events involving civil society, including the Rio+20 process and its outcomes, and the post-2015 development agenda discussions.
+During these processes, UN-NGLS has organized and conducted briefings, orientation sessions and workshops, and has co-hosted civil society consultations to raise awareness around substantive themes under discussion, and to provide an exchange of views.